turingschool/front-end-curriculum/lessons/module-1/foundations-js-2.md

 * Understand variable scope

 # Arrays
 An array is a special type of variable.
 Instead of storing just one value, it stores an ordered list of values.
-You should consider using an array whenever you are working with a list of values, or values that are related to one another.
+You should consider using an array whenever you are working with a collection of values, or values that are related to one another.

 You can put different types of data into an array: